Botox in Newport Beach and Beverly Hills

 At Batniji Facial Plastic Surgery of Newport Beach, California, we freshly prepare each formulation of Botox Cosmetic individually for the patient on the day of their injection.

-Dr. Batniji performs the treatment himself, carefully injecting the material into precise areas to allow for the best possible result.
-He ensures the patient’s comfort by using prescription strength topical anesthetics and the smallest possible needles.
-Results are temporary, with repeat injections needed after three to six months in order to maintain the wrinkle smoothing effect.
+Dr. Batniji or our highly-skilled nurse practitioners, Ashley Lankford and Charlotte Bader will perform the treatment, carefully injecting the material into precise areas to allow for the best possible result.
+They ensure the patient’s comfort by using prescription-strength topical anesthetics and the smallest possible needles.
+Results are temporary, with repeat injections needed after three to six months in order to maintain the wrinkle-smoothing effect.

 The specific risks and suitability of Botox Cosmetic for any given patient can be determined only at the time of your consultation with Newport Beach plastic surgeon Dr. Batniji.
 Though all procedures carry some degree of risk, major complications are generally rare.